Shielded Diffusion: Generating Novel and Diverse Images using Sparse Repellency: Introduction

 \textbf{Controllable Generation.} We focus on the problem of ensuring that images obtained from a model are sufficiently different from a reference set.
 This covers two important use-cases: \textit{(i)} the purveyor of the model wants images generated with its model to fall \textit{outside} of a reference set of protected images; \textit{(ii)} the end-user wants high diversity when generating multiple images with the same prompt, in which case the reference set could consist of all previously generated images, or even other images generated concurrently in a batch.
 While the problem of avoiding generating images in a protected training set~\citep{carlini2023extracting} originates naturally when deploying products, that of achieving diversity within a batch of generated images with the same prompt should not arise, in theory, if diffusion models were perfectly trained.
 However, as shown for instance by \citet{sadat2024cads}, state-of-the-art models that incorporate classifier-free guidance \citep[CFG]{ho2022classifier} do a very good job at outputting a first picture when provided with a prompt, but will typically resort to slight variations of that same image when re-prompted multiple times.
 This phenomenon is illustrated in \Cref{fig:fig1} for three popular diffusion models, Stable Diffusion 3 \citep{esser2024scaling}, Simple Diffusion \citep{hoogeboom2023simple} and MDTv2 \citep{gao2023mdtv2}.

-\textbf{Contributions.} We propose a guidance mechanism coined \emph{sparse repellency} (SPELL), which repels the backward diffusion at generation time away from a reference set of images. \begin{itemize}[leftmargin=.3cm,itemsep=.05cm,topsep=0cm,parsep=2pt] \item The SPELL mechanism adjusts diffusion trajectories when the generation of an image is \textit{expected} to land close to a \textit{shielded} region (defined as balls around the latent representation of images in the reference set).
-These regions can be static or updated dynamically, when used to obtain diversity, by using the \textit{expectation} of other generation trajectories within the same batch. \item SPELL interventions are sparse in that they only consider \textit{by design} very few active shielded images (typically one) in the reference set at each time $t$.
-They are \textit{future} looking in the sense that they are driven by geometric considerations on the \textit{expected} final generation output at time $0$, given position at time $t$, rather than on the position at time $t$ only as considered in~\citep{corso2024particle,zilberstein2024repulsive}.
-As a result, they are mostly active at the \textit{start} of the backward diffusion. \item We show that applying SPELL to numerous state-of-the-art open-sourced diffusion models leads to images that better reflect the diversity of the true data (see \Cref{fig:fig1}) with a marginal or even no increase in the Fréchet inception distance (FID) between geenrated images and training dataset. \item SPELL is simply parameterized by $r$, the shields' radius.
-We show that increasing $r$ increases accordingly the output's diversity, with a better diversity-precision trade-off than other recently proposed methods~\citep{sadat2024cads,corso2024particle,kynkaanniemi2024applying}. \item We showcase that SPELL can be scaled to a static reference set of millions of images, thanks to fast nearest-neigbor search tools.
-We use the whole ImageNet-1k dataset as the protected reference set, and generate images that are novel, \textit{without} ever requiring to filter and/or regenerate images. \end{itemize}
+\textbf{Contributions.} We propose a guidance mechanism coined \emph{sparse repellency} (SPELL), which repels the backward diffusion at generation time away from a reference set of images. \begin{itemize}[leftmargin=.3cm,itemsep=.05cm,topsep=0cm,parsep=2pt] \item SPELL interventions are sparse by design; they only consider very few active shielded images (typically one) at each time $t$, and happen mostly early in the generation. \item SPELL can increase the \emph{diversity} of outputs by dynamically updating the shielded reference set to be images that were generated in previous batches and those that are \emph{expected} to be generated in the current batch. \item We apply SPELL to numerous state-of-the-art diffusion models and find that the generated images better reflect the diversity of the true data (see \Cref{fig:fig1}) with a marginal or even no increase in the Fréchet inception distance (FID). \item SPELL is simply parameterized by $r$, the shields' radius.
+We show that increasing $r$ increases accordingly the output's diversity, with a better diversity-precision trade-off than other recently proposed methods~\citep{sadat2024cads,corso2024particle,kynkaanniemi2024applying}. \item We scale SPELL to a reference set of millions of images.
+This enables a second use-case: We shield the whole ImageNet-1k train dataset and generate images that are \emph{novel}, without requiring to filter or regenerate images. \end{itemize}